 Most Highly Cited Article

 How much wind power could China ideally generate, given meteorology, geography and land uses, turbine technology, and existing deployment policies?
 An assessment by China Project researchers of the total wind power potential in China was the cover article of Science.
 This research was led by Project Chair Michael McElroy and post-doc LU Xi, taking advantage of NASA global meteorological datasets that have been validated by hundreds of studies of atmospheric transport and chemistry.
 A good review on the results was in Technology Review.
 The study was also covered by the China Daily, major international newswires, and other news sources.
-These can be accessed at the wind power research page, which also provides more information and other papers on related topics.
+These can be accessed at the renewable power research page, which also provides more information and other papers on related topics.